This quiet industrial and residential town is at the geographic heart of Connecticut.

 If you’re in the area with smaller children or toddlers, this museum and nature center has enough to hold their interest for a couple of hours.

-Inside are colourful, lightly educational exhibits at the New Britain Youth Museum, and displays devoted to nature at the Hungerford Nature Center.
+Inside I was diverted by the colorful, lightly educational exhibits at the New Britain Youth Museum, as well as the displays devoted to nature at the Hungerford Nature Center.

-This also has tanks for fish, snakes, turtles and lizards, all of which came to the center orphaned or injured.
+This also has tanks for fish, snakes, turtles and lizards.
+All of these animals came to the center orphaned or injured.

 The same applies to the hawks and owls in the aviary, as well as the llamas, goats, sheep, ducks and cows in the barnyard outside.

-After visiting the animals you can pootle off along the park’s labelled nature trail.
+After visiting the animals you can wander off along the park’s labeled nature trail.
+My small tip is to pack bug spray if you make this walk during the warmer months.

 15. Van Vleck Observatory